-From using apps to engaging students sans physical interaction, teaching English online calls for a slightly different game plan than teaching in a traditional classroom.
-Nevertheless, you don’t have to jump through hoops to ensure that things run smoothly – all you need is a well-structured lesson plan!
-If you’re a freelance English teacher or a newbie to a virtual setup, here’s how to create effective online ESL lesson plans, as well as a sample lesson plan to inspire you!
+Teaching English online calls for a slightly different game plan than teaching in a traditional classroom, from using apps to engaging students without physical interaction.
+Nevertheless, you don’t have to jump through hoops to ensure that things run smoothly – all you need is a well-structured lesson plan.
+If you’re an independent English teacher or a newbie to a virtual setup, here’s how to create effective online ESL lesson plans, as well as a sample lesson plan to inspire you!

 How do I create an online ESL lesson?

-Planning a virtual English lesson may require you to take other factors into account besides your learners’ age group and the topic you want to teach.
-For one, you have to consider that the class will be delivered in an online setting, so making your lessons interactive is key!
+Planning a virtual English lesson may require you to consider other factors besides your learners’ age group and the topic you want to teach.
+For one, you have to consider that you will deliver the class online, so making your lessons interactive is key.
 Here are some tips to keep in mind as you go about planning your online ESL class structure:

-• Make sure that the activities you incorporate into your lessons promote more student talking time (STT).
+Make sure that the activities you incorporate into your lessons promote more student talking time (STT) and decreased teacher talking time (TTT).

-Where can I find free online ESL lesson plans?
+Where can you find free online ESL lesson plans and activities?

 If you’re just getting off the ground in terms of writing your own online English lesson plans and the need for inspiration hits you, there are a plethora of web resources where you can get free online ESL lesson plans and class activity ideas.